 Departmental support staff and the UT Service Desk may escalate issues to the Two-Factor Authentication team.
 Customers referred to the Two-Factor Authentication team will be contacted within one business day.

-ITS will notify customers about both scheduled and unscheduled maintenance using the Alerts and Outages page of service availability and service delivery issues.
-Services may not be available during the maintenance periods.
+ITS will notify customers about both scheduled and unscheduled maintenance, as well as service availability and delivery issues, using the Alerts and Outages page.
+Services may not be available during maintenance periods.